 I speak to city leaders, architects, urban planners, urban designers, and builders to encourage them to design for connection.
 Design creates our cities, shapes our culture, and can foster our connections — if we let it.

-I’d love to talk about this at your company, conferences, universities, associations, and gatherings with other people working in related areas.
-Let’s work together to inspire the current (and next) generation of New Urbanists and city builders to create places where people can more easily build community and experience feelings of belonging and connection.
-Reach out any time.
+I’d love to talk about this at your company, committee meetings, conferences, universities, associations, and gatherings with other people working in related areas.
+Let’s work together to inspire more city builders and city leaders to create places where people can more easily access friendship, community, belonging, and connection.
+The health of our places and our people depends on it.

 Learn more about my work: Check out my 60+ podcast interviews on Spotify, featuring episodes with The Good Life Project, Meetup HQ, Brave UX, KPBS, and more.